Goal 4

 Warrnambool values local Aboriginal identity and culture

-2040 Outcome:
+2040 Outcome

 - Aboriginal culture is respected and proudly celebrated by the local community and shared with visitors to the City.